Aspden

 Aspen Colliery (disused by 1930) is now a scheduled ancient monument.

-The national and international significance of Aspden is that it is the source of the surname Aspden which is common in east Lancashire and has now spread elsewhere in England and the English speaking world.
+The national and international significance of Aspden is that it is the source of the surname Aspden which is common in east Lancashire and has now spread elsewhere in England, North Wales and the English speaking world.
 Adam de Aspden is seen witnessing charters through a period beginning in 1262.
 By the 1380s the Aspden estate (inherited by Elizabeth, daughter of Roger de Aspden and wife of John Grimshaw) amounted to some 400 acre, of which 40 was land, 40 was meadow, 20 was wood and 200 was pasture.